hulous/AnalogPhotographyFormulas/film/BW/normal_dev.md

    * Fill tank and give 5 inversions, let 10 sec, dump
    * Fill tank and give 10 inversions, let 10 sec, dump
    * Fill tank and give 20 inversions, let 10 sec, dump

+This technic is sometimes described as _Ilford way of washing_.